SimSla/plex-remote-keyboard/README.md

 $ plex-remote-keyboard -h
 usage: plex-remote-keyboard [-h] [-a ADDRESS] [-p PORT] [-u]

-Uses the Plex Home Theatre REST API to remotely control Plex with a keyboard.
+Uses the Plex Home Theater REST API to remotely control Plex with a keyboard.

 optional arguments:
   -h, --help            show this help message and exit